 The sophistication of IT systems in even the smallest medical offices means that the skills needed to secure them often surpass the available expertise.

-Time that doctors, nurses, and other practitioners spend dealing with cybersecurity issues is time not spent treating patients, after all.
+The time that doctors, nurses, and other practitioners spend dealing with healthcare IT issues is time not spent treating patients, after all.

 The best way for small- and medium-sized healthcare entities to take control of their cybersecurity is to engage with an outside expert.
 At True North, we are experts on healthcare cybersecurity, serving over 100 hospitals and practices throughout the U.S.